EQMG/Acid/README.md

 On Linux a GCC/Clang compiler is required, each package listed here is for Debian/Apt.
 Acid requires `xorg-dev`, `libopenal1`, and `libvulkan1` to be available.
 Read about how to setup [Vulkan on Linux](https://vulkan.lunarg.com/doc/sdk/latest/linux/getting_started.html).

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.

-Currently Acid does not run under Release mode in Visual Studios (bug).

 ## Resources
 Once CMake has loaded, link the Resources folder into the output directory using `Scripts/link_resources.bat` or `.sh`.